 “Sometimes ‘sickness’ can be the most ‘healthy’ place to be if God is present.
 That is because He can change us there.”
 (Myrna Pugh)

-Related to this issue, here is some good advice that Dr Phil gives:
+Additionally, here is some good advice that Dr Phil gives:

 “Don’t let the disease become your identity.
 You can manage an illness, or it can manage you.
 Are you becoming a full-time patient instead of a human being with a disease to manage?
 Investigate every avenue of rehabilitation and create the highest quality of life.
 Don’t let the limitations of a disease become as handy as the pocket on your shirt.
 Do 100 percent of what you can do.”